 As a freelance writer and creator/curator of The Long and Winding Road: An Alzheimer’s Journey and Beyond, Ann Napoletan uses her personal experience to help others touched by this disease.
 Having lost her mother in 2012 following a decade-long battle with Alzheimer’s, she is a passionate advocate and seeks to educate the masses.

 Ann is a founding moderator of the USAgainstAlzheimer’s Facebook Support Group and founder of Marilyn’s Legacy: A World Without Alzheimer’s, a registered 501(c)(3) non-profit organization.
 She has written for Caregivers.com, Alzheimers.net, and has contributed content to many other blogs.
 In addition, she has been published in Chicken Soup for the Soul: Living with Alzheimer’s and Other Dementias and Seasons of Caring: Meditations for Alzheimer’s & Dementia Caregivers.
-Ann is a Purple Angel Ambassador and a non-clergy founding member of ClergyAgainstAlzheimer’s.
+Ann is also a non-clergy founding member of ClergyAgainstAlzheimer’s.

 Ann graduated with honors from Franklin University with a degree in Business Administration and works as a finance professional for a non-profit provider of affordable housing for the elderly and other vulnerable populations.
-Her interests include writing, photography, reading, and travel.
-She looks forward to a second career in eldercare and dementia advocacy.
+Her interests include writing, photography, reading, gardening, birding, and travel.